ARTICLE 1

 Section 7.
 Once a student is inducted to a Chapter, they remain an active member as long as they maintain the three minimum requirements.
 If a member falls below any of the three minimum requirements at any time throughout the year, that member becomes a provisional member.
 Upon achieving the three minimum requirements, that provisional member becomes a Chapter member again.

 Section 8.
-A member of any other Chapter who transfers to a new school will be accepted in this Chapter when proof of membership at the previous school is provided.
+A member of any other Chapter who transfers to a new school will be accepted in this Chapter when proof of membership at the previous school or educational institution is provided.

 Section 9.
-A member must maintain behavior that is acceptable to the guidelines of the educational institution.
+A Chapter member or Individual Global Member must maintain behavior that is acceptable to the guidelines of the educational institution.

 ARTICLE 9